-- Do Webquest Hoax or Not and discuss. - Have students find five copyright-free, public-domain images to support a project they are working on for another class (history, science, literacy, Language B): - one from a public domain website - one from Google images (that is legal to use) - one they create in MS Word - one they create in Paint, KidPix, other drawing program - one they create in Photoshop (if they have learned this program) - Create a blog post that includes images from classmates.
+- Do Webquest Hoax or Not and discuss. - Have students find five copyright-free images to support a project from another class, one each from a public domain website, Google images, created in a drawing program, - Create a blog post that includes images from classmates.
 Provide proper credit. - Students who finish early go to class internet start page for websites tied to inquiry.